ukari/promise-aplus/README.md

 - only call related user code in the macro task queue
 - only call a promise then's onfulfilled or onrejected in the micro task queue

+In my option, what the [3.
+Notes 3.1.](https://promisesaplus.com/#point-67) claims is also for the purpose of automaticaly detect a then after a promise, so `onFulfilled` and `onRejected` in this library won't be execute asynchronously.

+### 3. Notes 3.1.
+>  this requirement ensures that onFulfilled and onRejected execute asynchronously

 Instead, add a error catcher like `finish` to the tail of then chain would make it safe.
 For example
 ``` lisp
 (defmethod finish ((self promise) &optional (mode :throw))